What are Lumineers?

 Many different porcelain systems are available, each of which addressing a specific aesthetic and functional concern.
 One should not be limited to one option, especially with the drawbacks as mentioned above.

 The preparation of a tooth depends on functional and aesthetic goals.
 As shown on this website, many aesthetic challenges exist, and can be addressed if the right porcelain system and proper preparation techniques are applied.
 The minimum requirement for any tooth preparation for a porcelain veneer should be the margin, which serves as the "receptacle" for the porcelain veneer.
 Besides this, tooth size, tooth color, tooth spacing, and tooth alignment would have to be perfect to even consider a lumineer.
-With minimum preparation, porcelain veneers can be more predictable, beautiful, and yet absolutely natural.
+With minimum preparation, porcelain veneers can be more predictable, beautiful, and yet absolutely natural:

 References: